Vietnam.vn - Nền tảng quảng bá Việt Nam

 Normal sea turtles.
 Photo: Six Senses Con Dao

-Mr. Phuong, a volunteer participating in the Sea Turtle Conservation Program implemented by IUCN in coordination with Con Dao National Park, said that during more than 11 days of volunteering at the end of June at Hon Bay Canh, he had never encountered an albino sea turtle and was "impressed" by this rare phenomenon.
+Anh Phuong, a volunteer participating in the Sea Turtle Conservation Program implemented by IUCN in collaboration with Con Dao National Park, said that during his more than 11 days of volunteering at Bay Canh Island at the end of June, he had never encountered an albino sea turtle and was "impressed" by this rare phenomenon.

-As of June 2025, more than 30,000 baby turtles have been hatched and released into the sea from the Hatchery Center, in coordination between the operating unit and the Con Dao National Park Management Board.
-In addition to hatching activities, patrol teams regularly clean the beach, detect and assist mother turtles in nesting, as well as rescue individuals in distress.
+As of June 2025, more than 30,000 baby turtles have been hatched and released into the sea from the hatchery center, in coordination with the operating unit and the Con Dao National Park Management Board.
+Besides hatching, patrol teams regularly clean the beaches, locate and assist mother turtles in nesting, and rescue turtles in distress.

-Aika, the conservation program manager at the Hatchery, said that when the environment is properly maintained, nature responds with "miracles".
-"Witnessing the birth of a second albino sea turtle is a testament to the efforts to preserve the marine ecosystem over many years," said Aika.
+Aika, conservation program manager at the hatchery, said that when the environment is properly preserved, nature will respond with "miracles."
+"Witnessing the second birth of an albino sea turtle is proof of the efforts to preserve the marine ecosystem over the years," Aika said.

-Sea turtle nesting season in Con Dao usually lasts from March to October.
-Conservationists hope this rare event will continue to raise public awareness about the importance of protecting natural nesting sites, ensuring a safe marine environment for future generations of baby turtles.
+The sea turtle nesting season in Con Dao usually lasts from March to October.
+Conservationists hope this rare event will continue to contribute to raising public awareness about the importance of protecting natural nesting sites, ensuring a safe marine environment for future generations of baby turtles to return.

 Source: https://baohatinh.vn/rua-bien-bach-tang-chao-doi-o-con-dao-post291319.html